rahulnayanegali/declutterJsBlog/README.md

 # declutterJsBlog
-This app is built using HTML, CSS and Plane Javascript
+This app is built using HTML, CSS and Plain Javascript